 - Billionaire John D. Rockefeller made two large donations to the Palace for its restoration.

-For an in-depth history lesson of Palace of Versailles, I recommend you checking out Chateau de Versailles official site here.
+For an in-depth history lesson of the Palace of Versailles, I recommend you checking out Chateau de Versailles official site here.

 Getting to Palace of Versailles from Paris

 We picked up our car at the airport after spending one night in Paris.
 You can read about Paris in this article.
-There is no point bringing a car to Paris and spending lots of time getting in and out of the city because of the traffic, so going back to the airport the next day was more convenient.
+There is no point in bringing a car to Paris and spending lots of time getting in and out of the city because of the traffic, so going back to the airport the next day was more convenient.

 Chateau de Versailles – skip the line tickets.

 I did some research in advanced, and we got the tickets to the Chateau de Versailles from Get your Guide before we left Norway.

 We didn’t want to spend the few hours we had for exploring to stand in a ticket line.
 When we arrived, I was glad we had purchased “skip the line tickets” as the place was crowded, and it was +30C.
 As proud as I was (for being so smart) we marched straight to the entrance on the side, as it was stated on the tickets.
 We passed the snake formed queue of people, who were not as smart as me, or just were lazy to get their tickets in advance, and asked personnel if we could go in because we had pre-purchased the tickets.
 The man looked at me at said that I had to wait in line.